Meadowlands Sports Complex: History

 In addition to the three venues, the complex also hosts events in the MetLife Stadium parking lot.
 State Fair Meadowlands (formerly called the Meadowlands Fair, and not affiliated with the New Jersey State Fair held annually in Sussex County) began in 1986 and has been operated by State Fair of Belleville since 2003.
 The parking lot is also the home of a twice-weekly flea market, which is canceled when the parking spaces are needed for stadium events.

 The NJSEA hires in-house security and emergency medical services staff to serve the venues at the Sports Complex, including MetLife Stadium.
 Law enforcement is primarily provided by the New Jersey State Police Sports Complex Unit.

 The Meadowlands has been proposed as a potential location for a future casino in the event that voters approve a measure allowing it.

 Venues

 MetLife Stadium

+MetLife Stadium as seen during the 2026 FIFA World Cup.

 MetLife Stadium opened in 2010, following the closing and demolition of the Giants' and the Jets' previous home, Giants Stadium.
 It is the home stadium for the New York Giants and New York Jets of the NFL and is one of two stadiums home to two NFL franchises (SoFi Stadium in Inglewood, California is the other).
-It was the home of the New York Guardians of the XFL, MetLife Stadium hosted Super Bowl XLVIII in 2014 and will host matches during the 2026 FIFA World Cup.
+It was the home of the New York Guardians of the XFL, MetLife Stadium hosted Super Bowl XLVIII in 2014 and hosted matches during the 2026 FIFA World Cup, including the final.